Aadith2022/bugfree/README.md

 ## Update Tickets

 Admins, Project Managers, and Developers have the ability to update tickets.
-Admins and Project Managers ahve the ability can update every aspect of a ticket, weheras developers can only update the status and priority of tickets.
+Admins and Project Managers have the ability can update every aspect of a ticket, weheras developers can only update the status and priority of tickets.
 The Admin, Project Managers, and Developers all have the power to change the status of a ticket to one of the following: New, Open, In Progress, Resolved, and Additional Information Required

 By default, when Tickets are created they do not have a devloper assigned to them, so it is up to either the Admin or the Project Manager to assign a deveoper to a given ticket